About Dental Implants

 Generally speaking, if you have lost teeth, you are a candidate for dental implants.
 Nearly anyone in good general health whose jaw has finished growing is a candidate.

-For people with certain health conditions, Dr. Perlman will consult with the patient’s physician to ensure that they able to undergo this procedure safely.
+For people with certain health conditions, Dr. Perlman or Dr. Molina will consult with the patient’s physician to ensure that they able to undergo this procedure safely.

 In the past, people with too much bone loss in the jaw could not receive implants.
 Due to advances in technology, these patients can now successfully receive dental implants.
 Missing bone needed for successful implant placement can now be regenerated with bone grafting techniques.
-In addition, Dr. Perlman uses 3D technology to find areas with the densest and greatest volume of bone for optimum dental implant placement.
+In addition, our doctors use 3D technology to find areas with the densest and greatest volume of bone for optimum dental implant placement.

-Dental implants have many significant advantages over other forms of tooth replacement:
+Dental implants have many significant advantages over other forms of tooth replacement, including the following:

 - Dental implants are very long lasting and durable when properly placed and cared for over time.